Single vs. Joint Life Insurance in Canada: Pros & Cons

 Joint life insurance might be the better option for you and your partner if:

-Joint policies usually come with a lower premium compared to two separate policies, so they can be a budget-friendly choice for couples who share financial responsibilities.
+Joint policies usually come with a single premium compared to two separate policies, so they can be a budget-friendly choice for couples who share financial responsibilities.
 However, it’s important to remember that a joint policy pays out only once, typically upon the death of the first insured partner.

 Blog Icon